 Man Chung Lee's site.
 Born in Hong Kong in 1976, he studied multimedia in Vancouver in 1999.
 Presently, he is the Creative Art Director of CREAM, Hong Kong's culture and art magazine.
 He created some free fonts such as the experimental AreaLINEe (2001) and AreaOUTLINEe (2001).
-URL for his free fonts.
+Dafont link.
 [Google] [More] ⦿

 Hong Kong-based graphic designer who made the condensed modular typeface Genesis (2012).